-This system falls under 24VA10A7.
-The information is collected from the Veteran medical record, and it may be obtained as described in section 7.1a above.
+This system does not have its own Privacy Act system of record, but the information is collected from the Veteran medical record and it may be obtained as described in section 7.1a above.

 7.2 What are the procedures for correcting inaccurate or erroneous information?